 DDS does better when the heuristic is more accurate, since its steadfast devotion to the preferred child in the middle and bottom of the tree is more often correct.
 Figure 2 shows the algorithms' performance on similar trees in which the heuristic is accurate 90% of the time at the leaves.
 DDS has better median performance, although adaptive probing exhibits more robust behavior, solving all 2,000 problems within 4,000 leaves.
-DDS had not solved 1.4% of these problems after 4,000 leaves and did not complete the last one until it had visited almost 15,000 leaves.
-In this sense, DDS has a heavier tail in its cost distribution than adaptive probing.
-Similar results were obtained in trees with uniform high p.
+(Indeed, DDS had not solved 1.4% of these problems after 4,000 leaves and did not complete the last one until visiting 15,000 leaves.)
+Similar results are obtained in trees with uniform high p.
 Adaptive probing avoids entrapment in poor parts of the tree at the expense of an initial adjustment period.